 Staying True to You in Art and Marketing

-In 2012, my son was born, and I made a decision that would shape his connection to those roots: Speaking exclusively in Spanish with him.
+In 2012, my son Jack was born, and I made a decision that would shape his connection to those roots: Speaking exclusively in Spanish with him.

 But here’s the catch: I knew English would find him anyway.
 School would teach him.
 The Wiggles would teach him.
 And by then, learning Spanish ended up feeling like swimming upstream in a river of “Why can’t we just watch cartoons in English?”

 So I doubled down.
 I committed.
 It took intention, effort, and consistency.
-And yet, over time, he blossomed into a bilingual, bicultural human who has fully integrated both his American and Mexican heritages with pride.
+And yet, over time, Jack blossomed into a bilingual, bicultural human who has fully integrated both his American and Mexican heritages with pride.

 And that brings me to art.